-- 3 grapeseed oil for frying
+- 3 grapeseed oil or other neutral falvored oil for frying

-Mix the mayonnaise, ketchup, relish, paprika, garlic powder, salt and pepper together in a small bowl.
+- Mix the mayonnaise, ketchup, relish, paprika, garlic powder, salt and pepper together in a small bowl.
 Set aside and keep cool.

-Evenly top 6 flour tortillas with a slice of Swiss cheese, corned beef, sauerkraut, the remaining Swiss cheese slices, and the final 6 tortillas.
+- Evenly top 6 flour tortillas with a slice of Swiss cheese, corned beef, sauerkraut, the remaining Swiss cheese slices, and the final 6 tortillas.

-Heat a large skillet to medium/high.
+- Heat a large skillet to medium/high.

-Add ½ tablespoon of oil to the skillet and fry each quesadilla (on both sides) until they're golden brown and the cheese has melted.
+- Add ½ tablespoon of oil to the skillet and fry each quesadilla (on both sides) until they're golden brown and the cheese has melted.

-Continue the same process with the remaining quesadillas.
+- Continue the same process with the remaining quesadillas.

-Cut each quesadilla into wedges and serve with the 1000 islands dipping sauce.
+- Cut each quesadilla into wedges and serve with the 1000 islands dipping sauce.

 I sincerely hope you've enjoyed today's fast and easy corned beef quesadilla sandwich (or appetizer wedges) recipe as much as I've enjoyed bringing it to you.